Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

 \subsection{Computational Complexity and Pruning Efficiency}

-The computational overhead at each edge node is predominantly determined by the complexity of the probabilistic dominance checks.
-For a local dataset of size $N$ (where $N \le W_{\max}$ represents the current active objects in the window) with $m$ discrete instances across $d$ dimensions, the brute-force complexity is $O(N^2 \cdot m^2 \cdot d)$.
-This high complexity necessitates an efficient pruning mechanism.
+The computational overhead at each edge node is predominantly determined by the complexity of probabilistic dominance comparisons.
+For a local active dataset of size $N$ (where $N \le W_{\max}$) with $m$ discrete instances distributed across $d$ dimensions, the brute-force processing complexity is strictly bounded by $O(N^2 \cdot m^2 \cdot d)$.
+This severe non-linear complexity necessitates an adaptive pruning mechanism to prevent CPU saturation in resource-constrained edge environments.

-By introducing the filtering threshold $\alpha$, the SA-PSKY framework effectively reduces the search space.
-Let $N_{\alpha}$ be the number of objects whose local skyline probability exceeds the threshold ($N_{\alpha} \ll N$).
-The average-case complexity is subsequently reduced to $O(N \cdot N_{\alpha} \cdot m^2 \cdot d)$.
-This theoretical reduction illustrates that the filtering threshold is a critical regulator of local CPU utilization.
-As the data distribution shifts, the value of $N_{\alpha}$ typically increases, which forces the DRL agent to adjust $\alpha$ more aggressively to prevent computational saturation.
-This relationship reinforces the necessity of the multi-objective reward function, which balances these non-linear computational costs ($T_{\rm comp}$) against communication latencies ($T_{\rm trans}$).
+By enforcing the dynamic filtering threshold $\alpha$, the SA-PSKY framework curtails the redundant search space.
+Let $N_{\alpha}$ denote the number of candidate objects whose local skyline probability satisfies the strict threshold condition ($N_{\alpha} \ll N$).
+The pruning efficiency factor $\Phi(\alpha)$, which quantifies the candidate retention ratio, can be theoretically approximated as $\Phi(\alpha) \approx N_{\alpha} / N$.
+Consequently, the average-case computational complexity is effectively reduced to $O(N \cdot N_{\alpha} \cdot m^2 \cdot d)$.

+Crucially, this theoretical reduction establishes $\alpha$ as the primary regulator of local computational expenditure.
+As the underlying spatial data distribution shifts, the baseline candidate survival count $N_{\alpha}$ tends to inflate.
+More critically, as feature dimensionality $d$ expands, the probability of mutual non-dominance is inherently exacerbated due to the curse of dimensionality, which further elevates $N_{\alpha}$.
+This structural challenge compels the DRL agent to adjust $\alpha$ dynamically, underscoring the necessity of the multi-objective reward function in orchestrating the non-linear balance between local computation time ($T_{\rm comp}$) and global transmission latency ($T_{\rm trans}$).